- Secondary education in Switzerland

 For admission to boarding schools, parents must undergo a standard procedure for confirming and filing documents at a certain time before the beginning of the school year.
 The required minimum set of documents for admission to secondary school consists of:

-- Specialized language training (certificates of courses, attestations, etc.).
+- Specialized language education (certificates of courses, attestations, etc.).

 The documents must be translated and certified by the local governing bodies or consulate of the country.
 Schools also have the right to assign additional tests and interviews to identify the level of knowledge.

 Swiss boarding schools are among the most elite and expensive in the world.
-The cost of training ranges from 30,000 to 120,000 Swiss francs per year (1,8 - 7,2 million rubles).
-The minimum price for tuition is taken in lower grades and primary school, the maximum in the most prestigious boarding schools, such as Le Rosey , Beau Soleil, Aiglon College , Collège du Léman .
+The cost of education ranges from 30,000 to 120,000 ₣ per year.
+The minimum price for tuition is taken in lower grades and primary school, the maximum in the most prestigious boarding schools, such as Le Rosey, Beau Soleil, Aiglon College, Collège du Léman.